hilbix/tino/howto/docker.md

 > I haven't yet found out how to access `output.tar` afterwards.
 >
-> This seems to be a very well hidden secrets by all the docker conspirers.
+> This seems to be a very well hidden or forbidden secret by all the docker conspirers.

 Look somewhere to find something which docker options are needed to build it.